ankane/mainstreet/README.md

 2. Add new fields like `verification_info` and `original_attributes`
 3. Add `acts_as_address` to your model

-## Address Verification
+## Full Verification

-MainStreet does ZIP code verification by default.

-For complete address verification, sign up for a [SmartyStreets](https://smartystreets.com/features) account.
+For full verification, sign up for a [SmartyStreets](https://smartystreets.com/features) account.
 The free plan supports 250 lookups per month.

 Set: